aswinsvijay/Image-Processing-in-C/README.md

 eg: make run_12 will greyscale first and then colour inversion.

 make run_interactive - Run the program in interactive mode.
+make reset - To unset the input and output filenames
 make clean - Cleanup the environment.